mir-am/LightTwinSVM/README.md

 The main features of the program are the following:
 - A simple console program for running TwinSVM classifier
 - Fast optimization algorithm: The ClippDCD algorithm was improved and is implemented in C++ for solving optimization problems of TwinSVM.
-- Both Linear and RBF kernel are supported.
+- Linear, RBF kernel and Rectangular are supported.
 - K-fold cross validation supported.
 - Training/Test split supported.
 - It supports grid search over C and gamma parameters.